-Marc Jacobs Spring/Summer 2020 Review: A Playful Burst Of Nostalgia
+Marc Jacobs' Spring/Summer 2020 Show Capped Off NYFW With A Shot Of Nostalgia

 It goes without saying, but you really can't put Marc Jacobs in a box.
 Each genius collection of his is equipped with an exquisitely distinct mood and well-defined aesthetic that gracefully punctuates the season from one to the next.
 Whether it be grunge, Victorian, mod, or a theme in between, it's always a moment.
 And for Marc Jacobs' Spring/Summer 2020 runway show, which happened Sept.
 11 inside the Park Avenue Armory a sea of 60 models ascended onto the floor (in this case, runway) dressed in flamboyant shades of the rainbow.
 The vibe was undeniably retro with plenty of references to the '60s and '70s, including floppy hats, babydoll dresses, and vibrantly hued tights.